jeroen/brotli/README.md

 ## Installation

-The `libbrotli` source code is currently bundled with the package:
+The `libbrotli` source code is bundled with the package:

 ```r
 install.package("brotli")